pjakiela/stata/regression-table.md

 do this **before** you run your regressions).
 When variable names appear in otherwise finished tables, readers often have a hard time knowing what the variables are:  names like `b_dist_km` or `txpostxfem` may not be immediately self-eplanatory.
 And they do not look very professional.
-If your variables are labeled, you can invoke `esttab`'s `label` option to use labels rather than variable names in your table.
+If your variables are labeled, you can invoke `esttab`'s `label` option to use labels rather than variable names.

 Variable labels should be short, so that they do not wrap over multiple lines in your table.
 They should also be self-expanatory.
 You can include additional information in the table notes when necessary.